 The instructions given below are listed under separate sections for ease of understanding.
 Make sure to follow the same order as mentioned.
-Pixelroms and its members will not be held responsible in the event of a thermonuclear war, if your alarm does not wake you up, or if something happens to your device and data by performing the following steps.
+Pixelroms and its members will not be held responsible in the event of a thermonuclear war, if your alarm does not wake you up, or if something happens to your device and data.

 1: Unlock the Bootloader on Galaxy Z Fold 4